Middle East War in Bible Prophecy

 End time prophecies are being fulfilled before our eyes; the emergence of a World Government, the emergence of Israel, the emergence of electronic ID, and the ubiquitous climate change.
 You are being swept into a humanistic, godless and potentially brutal World Government or New World Order.
 Sooner or later this system will require you to receive the mark of Revelation (the ultimate electronic ID) in order to buy or sell.
 And because of its hatred towards the God of the Bible, Christians and Jews, this world system will conspire against Israel.
 National armies will be mobilised for war against Israel.
 You may even be asked to have some part in this invasion.

-The turmoil in the Middle East and the anger against Israel are signs that an invasion will take place in the foreseeable future.
+The current turmoil in the Middle East and the anger against Israel are signs that an invasion will take place in the foreseeable future.
 Within just 100 years Israel has gone from insignificance to the vortex of the world.

 The significant point is that when the final invasion starts Jesus will return to earth.
 In fact, there is strong biblical support for the view that Christians (believers in Christ) will be taken from the earth prior to the emergence of the World Dictator and the coming middle east wars.
 Christians refer to this as the Rapture.